NoxHarmonium/unity-tools/README.md

 }
 catch (Exception e)
 {
-     // The Result property also propogates exceptions from UnityTask.Reject() Debug.Log("Oh No an exeception occurred.");
+     // The Result property also propagates exceptions from UnityTask.Reject() Debug.Log("Oh No an exception occurred.");
 }

 Debug.Log("Clean up temporary files.");